somatechlat/somafractalmemory/DEPLOYMENT.md

 **The stack is ready for production workloads and can handle enterprise-scale memory operations.**

 ---
-*Deployed on September 29, 2025 | Branch: v2.1 | Kubernetes Enterprise Stack*
+*Deployed on October 1, 2025 | Branch: v2.1 | Kubernetes Enterprise Stack*